Religion in England: Judaism

 Until the 20th century, Judaism was the only noticeable non-Christian religion having first appeared in historical records during the Norman Conquest of 1066.
-In fact, from 1290 to 1656, Judaism did not officially exist in England due to an outright expulsion in 1290 and official restrictions that were not lifted until 1656 (though historical records show that some Jews did come back to England during the early part of the 17th century prior to the lifting of the restriction).
+From 1290 to 1656, Judaism did not officially exist in England due to an outright expulsion in 1290 and official restrictions that were not lifted until 1656, though historical records show that some Jews came back to England during the early part of the 17th century prior to the lifting of the restriction.
 Now, the presence of the Jewish culture and Jews in England today is one of the largest in the world.

 Baháʼí Faith

-The Baháʼí Faith started with the earliest mentions of the predecessor of the Baháʼí Faith, the Báb, in The Times on 1 November 1845, only a little over a year after the Báb first stated his mission.
+The Baháʼí Faith started with the earliest mentions of the predecessor of the Baháʼí Faith, the Báb, in The Times in November 1845, only a little over a year after the Báb first stated his mission.
 Today there are Baháʼí communities across the country from Carlisle to Cornwall.

-Indian religions
+Dharmic religions

 Hinduism

 Early Hindus in England were mostly students during the 19th century.
 There have been three waves of migration of Hindus to England since then.

 Before India's Independence in 1947, Hindu migration was minuscule and largely temporary.
-The second wave of Hindu migration occurred in the 1970s after the expulsion of Hindus from Uganda.
-Initially, Hindu immigration was limited to Punjabi and Gujarati Hindus, but, by 2000, small Hindu communities of every ethnicity could be found in England.
+In the 1970s, a second wave of Hindu migration occurred after the expulsion of Hindus from Uganda.
+Initially, Hindu immigration was limited to Punjabi and Gujarati Hindus, but, by 2000, small Hindu communities of every ethnicity were found in England.

 England is also host to a large immigrant community of Sri Lankan Hindus who are mostly Tamils.
-The last wave of migration of Hindus has been taking place since the 1990s with refugees from Sri Lanka and professionals from India.

-However, there is becoming an increasing number of English Western Hindus in England, who have either converted from another faith or been an English Hindu from birth.
+The latest wave of migration of Hindus has been taking place since the 1990s, with refugees from Sri Lanka and professionals from India.
+There are an increasing number of English Western Hindus in England, who have either converted from another faith or been an English Hindu from birth.

 Sikhism

-The first Sikh Gurdwara (temple) was not established until 1911, at Putney in London.
+In 1911, the first Sikh Gurdwara (temple) was established at Putney in London.

-The first Sikh migration came in the 1950s.
+The first wave of Sikh migration came in the 1950s.
 It was mostly of men from the Punjab seeking work in industries like foundries and textiles.
 These new arrivals mostly settled in London, Birmingham and West Yorkshire.
 Thousands of Sikhs from East Africa soon followed.
 This mass immigration was caused by Idi Amin's persecution of ethnic groups in Uganda, with thousands forced to flee the region in fear of losing their lives.